Characters of the Metal Gear series: Skull Face

 Skull Face (スカルフェイス, Sukaru Feisu) is the main antagonist of Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
-The commander of the mysterious XOF special-forces unit, his identity and nationality are initially unknown, and he claims to have forgotten his native language, though can speak Hungarian and is later revealed to have been born in Transylvania before it was returned to Romanian control.
+The commander of the mysterious XOF special-forces unit, his identity and nationality are initially unknown, and he claims to have forgotten his native language, though he can speak Hungarian and is later revealed to have been born in Transylvania before it was returned to Romanian control.
 Unable to establish a consistent identity, Skull Face came to resent cultural imperialism and Cipher's ideology.
 The injuries that resulted in his appearance were sustained when a rapeseed oil factory his parents worked in was bombed on suspicion of manufacturing weapons, after which he was taken to the Soviet Union and subjected to an early form of "parasite therapy", in which parasitic organisms were introduced into his body to keep him alive.
 He was later infected with one of Code Talker's parasites, making it impossible for him to speak his native language.
 He eventually became a spy and assassin specializing in poisons, killing Joseph Stalin as revenge for the subjugation of Romania.
 Skull Face considers the bombing to have burned the humanity out of him, and tortures his captives to the brink of death in order to witness their hope being extinguished, believing that he can discover the source of his own hope and regain his humanity.